priyalviroja/security-paradox/src/epiphanies/the-human-firewall-myth.md

 <div class="epiphany-section">
 <span class="epiphany-label">The Story</span>

-I analyzed the effectiveness of security awareness training across 95 companies over 2 years.
-I wanted to understand if training actually reduces breaches.

-Here's what I found:

-**Companies that invested heavily in training (>$500/employee/year) had the same breach rate as companies that did minimal training (<$50/employee/year): 31% vs 33%.**

-But here's what was different:

-**Companies with training had 40% higher employee anxiety about security and 25% lower productivity (due to security friction).**

-The training made people more afraid, but not more secure.

-Then I dug into the breaches themselves.
-I wanted to see if training prevented the human errors that led to compromise.

-**In 78% of breaches involving human error, the person who made the mistake had completed security training within the past 90 days.**

-They knew what they were supposed to do.
-They did it anyway.

-Let me show you why:

-After a phishing incident, the security team sent an email: "Employees are our weakest link.
+After a phishing incident, a security team sent an email: "Employees are our weakest link.
 We need to build a human firewall through better training."

 They rolled out mandatory monthly phishing simulations.
 Employees who clicked were publicly shamed and required to take additional training.
 The click rate dropped from 15% to 3%.